Scale Economies and Aggregate Productivity: Empirical Motivation

 We assume that each firm $\jmath$ has the following Cobb-Douglas production function

-where $y_t, k_{\jmath t}, \ell_{\jmath t}$ are firm value-added and inputs of capital and labour. $A_{\jmath t}$ is a measure of firm-level technical efficiency which we do not observe.
-Our aim is to estimate the $\beta_k$ and $\beta_\ell$ parameters which represent output elasticities.
+where $y_t, k_{\jmath t}, \ell_{\jmath t}, m_{\jmath t}$ are firm gross output and inputs of capital, labour and intermediate inputs. $A_{\jmath t}$ is a measure of firm-level Hicks neutral technology which we do not observe.
+Our aim is to estimate the $\beta_k, \beta_\ell$ and $\beta_m$ parameters which represent output elasticities.
 The sum of these output elasticities is returns to scale in variable inputs.

 Production function estimation suffers from omitted variable bias.
-The bias occurs because the input variables are correlated with the unobserved firm-level technology term.
+The bias occurs because the input variables are correlated with the unobserved firm-level efficiency term.
 There are various methods to address this problem \parencite{OlleyPakes1996_ecta, LevinsohnPetrin2003_ReStud, AckerbergCavesFrazer2015_ecta, GandhiNavarroRivers2020_JPE}.
+We follow \textcite{GandhiNavarroRivers2020_JPE} which non-parametrically identifies elasticities with a gross output production function, even without exogenous sources of variation (e.g. prices).

 Since we estimate Cobb-Douglas production functions, we obtain a single, time-invariant, coefficient for each input in the production function.
+This is computed at different levels of sectoral disaggregation, yielding sector-specific estimates of returns to scale.
+These sectoral estimates are combined with firm-level data, allowing us to compute trends over time and analyse returns to scale across the firm distribution.
+Finally, we estimate production functions over different time periods to permit more flexibility in the underlying production technology over time.

-Figure \ref{fig:RTS_percentiles} shows estimated returns to scale across firms in the UK using the estimation methodology of \textcite{GandhiNavarroRivers2020_JPE}.
-There is a rising trend in returns to scale, from weakly decreasing to above unity.
-In the appendix, we provide estimates at the industry level and for alternative estimation methodologies.
-All the results imply rising returns to scale.
+Figure \ref{fig:RTS_GNR} shows estimated returns to scale across firms in the UK using the estimation methodology of \textcite{GandhiNavarroRivers2020_JPE}, allowing production functions to vary across sectors.
+There is clear rising returns to scale from 1997 to 2021.

+However, Figure \ref{fig:RTS_GNR} only allows the production technology to differ \textit{across} sectors, not \textit{within} sectors over time.
+As an alternative, we do both: estimating sector-specific returns to scale on 5-year windows.
+The distribution of returns to scale across 2-digit SICs is shown in Figure \ref{fig:rts2d_periods_kdensity}, showing a rightwards shift from the late 1990s to the most recent data.

+In the appendix, we provide the underlying output elasticities and returns to scale estimates at the industry level (2-digit and 3-digit) on average and across time periods.